 Freelance translator and Contract Translator (Spanish/French→English) for United Nations and International Atomic Energy Agency.
 Translator of technical reports, ministerial conference addresses, political articles for media publication, etc for Ministries of Foreign Affairs and the Environment (Spain).

-2011-13 Media translator for Spanish newspaper.
+2011-13 Media translator for Diario de Avisos (Spanish newspaper).
 Translation and adaptation of a broad range of Spanish media texts (politics, economy, education, health) for publication in weekly English version of daily newspaper.
 Author of regular column (in Spanish) on current affairs and sport.

-• Unit Leader, Spanish Pro 2 (Level 5) and Spanish Translation and Interpreting (Level 6)
+Unit Leader: Issues in Translation, Introduction to Spanish Interpreting (Level 5); Spanish Translation and Interpreting (Level 6)

 Spanish, French, Portuguese